jamaspy/FMA_TicTacToe/README.md

 ## Retro

 If I were to add further functionality to the app, I would integrate a score counter.
 The counter would increment each time a X's or 0's won a game.
 This could be further built out by asking the user how many games they would like to play before `playTurn()`.
-By way of refactoring the code I would consider using a ForEach loop in my checking functions.
+By way of refactoring the code I would use more ES6 loops & array methods e.g ForEach loop in my checking functions; as well as implicitly returning more of my logic.